 - Not affected versions: curl and libcurl < 7.14.1 and curl >= 7.15.3

 libcurl 7.15.1 and 7.15.2 contain code that prevents this code from being executed on architectures where a struct is not of the same assumed packed size it has on x86, thus they are not vulnerable.
 For exact details on this, please review the code and patch.

-Also note that (lib)curl is used by many applications, and not always advertised as such.
+curl is used by many applications but not always advertised as such.

 We suggest you take one of the following actions immediately:

 A - Upgrade to curl and libcurl 7.15.3